 CoQ10 administration may benefit dogs receiving doxorubicin as a cancer treatment.
 Doxorubicin is a common treatment for many cancer types including lymphoma and many solid tumors.
 Dogs receiving doxorubicin are at risk of cardiotoxicity leading to potential heart damage which in some cases is irreversible.

 The potential heart damage is more likely in large breed dogs with a predisposition to cardiac disease, such as Boxers and Doberman Pinschers.
-CoQ10 may be useful as a protective agent for the cardiovascular system to decrease the likelihood of developing cardiovascular disease related to doxorubicin administration.1,2,23
+CoQ10 may be useful as a protective agent for the cardiovascular system to decrease the likelihood of developing heart disease related to doxorubicin administration.1,2,23

-CoQ10 has been shown to be safe to administer to dogs.25-27 The side effects reported are generally limited to mild gastrointestinal symptoms such as nausea and gastrointestinal upset seen in a small number of subjects5.
+CoQ10 has been shown to be safe to administer to dogs.25-27 The side effects reported are generally limited to mild gastrointestinal symptoms such as nausea and gastrointestinal upset seen in a small number of subjects.5

 CoQ10 Can Be Given With Chemotherapy

-CoQ10 can be administrated during chemotherapy without compromising the effect.
-It has been used with cyclophosphamide, cisplatin, doxorubicin, daunorubicin, or radiation therapy2,28,29.
 CoQ10 can be used with radiation and surgery if recommended by your veterinarian.

-When to Not UseQ10 with Dogs
+When to Not Use CoQ10 with Dogs

-CoQ10 may stabilize blood sugar, so diabetic patients taking CoQ10 may need to adjust insulin dosage 30,31.
+CoQ10 may stabilize blood sugar, so diabetic patients taking CoQ10 may need to adjust insulin dosage .30,31

 Patients receiving anticoagulant therapy need to be monitored closely if given CoQ10, as CoQ10 may have procoagulant activity and make the medications not work as well.5

-How to Give
+How to Give CoQ10 to Dogs

-Supplementation of CoQ10 in dogs should be based on body weight11.
-The recommended dosage ranges from 1mg per pound per day to 1.6mg per pound per day split into two doses.34 To treat cardiovascular disease, your veterinarian may recommend a much higher dose10.
+The dose of CoQ10 in dogs is based on body weight.11 The recommended dosage ranges from 1mg per pound per day to 1.6mg per pound per day, split into two doses.34

-Soft gelatin capsules35 and solubilized formulations of CoQ10 showed enhanced bioavailability compared with powder-based capsules, tablets, and oil suspensions5.
-Ideally, choose a supplement that uses ubiquinone or ubiquinol as the active ingredient for the best absorption.7 Vitamin E supplementation may also increase the absorption of CoQ1027,36.
+Soft gelatin capsules35 and solubilized formulations of CoQ10 showed enhanced bioavailability compared with powder-based capsules, tablets, and oil suspensions.5 Ideally, choose a supplement that uses ubiquinone or ubiquinol as the active ingredient for the best absorption.7

 What If I Miss a Dose?

 Give it when you remember, or skip the dose if it is close to the time for the next dose.
-Never give your pet two doses at once or give extra doses37.
+Never give your pet two doses at once or give extra doses.37

 Store CoQ10 supplements in a cool, dry place.
-Always refer to the product packaging for specific storage and handling guidelines38.
+Always refer to the product packaging for specific storage and handling guidelines.38

 Our Take on CoQ10 for Dogs